rishiosaur/banur/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Issue Process

+1. Ensure that you are running the latest stable version of Epoch or Petrichor.
+2. Identify

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a